matthew-brett/barts-setup/barts_setup.md

 * Fetch the USB-C HUB from the cabinet drawer, and put it on the table ready to plug into the IPAD.
 The USB-C HUB should already be connected to the USB power adapter, that, in turn, is plugged into the 4-plug extension.
+* Fetch the USB SOUND box from the cabinet drawer.
 * Fetch the MACBOOK end of the Macbook power adaptor cable from the cabinet, ready to plug into the MACBOOK.